griesmnr/mixtape/README.md

 # Mixtape JS

-an API for users who want to build playlists for their friends.
+An API for users who want to build playlists for their friends.

+## Setup

+You'll need to set up an environment, with so far just the `PORT` variable.
+My favorite way to do that is with an `.envrc` file and using `direnv`.
+If you're new to that, you can read about that here. https://direnv.net/

+In the project's home repo, after running yarn, run `yarn serve`.
+Then make web requests to http://localhost:{your-port-number} using the paths in the router.js file.
+For instance, GET http://localhost:{your-port-number}/songs.

 ## Developer Notes